 A few basic questions can help you start learning how to be a copywriter: Are your readers already doing what you want them to do?
 Are they signing up for your email newsletter, registering for your membership site, or downloading your ebook?

 If not, you need to study a master craftsman’s copywriting secret.

-This technique acts like a remote control to get your readers to take action.
+This technique is like a remote control that gets your readers to take action.
 Press this “magic button” and you’ll see your results improve dramatically.

 And most copy doesn’t do it.

 Which is why most copy gets weak results.

 These five pro copywriter secrets are simple, but powerful enough to immediately transform your digital business.

 1. Persuasive writing needs a strong call to action

 The advice to “always ask them” has been turned into a heroic-sounding marketing term called the call to action, as if trumpets were sounding and prospects were marching off to war just because you inserted a couple of words at the end of your copy.